 Curiosity, Creativity, Community, and Engagement

-Our teachers cultivate intrinsic motivation and curiosity in students so they engage with their full hearts and minds in the life of the school.
+Our teachers cultivate intrinsic curiosity and motivation in students, and NPES students take pride in engaging in the life of their school with their full hearts and minds.
 We teach children to question, explore, think critically, listen deeply, collaborate, empathize, and create.
 We teach them to read in search of understanding, to write in order to share their thinking and feelings with the world, and to solve problems in STEM together, achieving flexibility in thinking and depth of understanding over memorization and rote processes.
 Students express themselves authentically as they innovate, write, construct, brainstorm, design, problem-solve, strategize, act, paint, experiment, and sing, finding inspiration, forging connections, and building self-confidence.

 NPES students are curious about perspectives and cultures beyond their own identities and stories, and we help them learn how to find meaning and joy in the rich diversity of our school and city.
 Parents are involved as partners in their child’s education, classrooms and advisory groups become trusted circles of friends, and students develop a sense of belonging to a school community in which they are known, understood, and valued.
 NPES students learn the social-emotional skills and cultural competency necessary for their well-being and success, today and in the future.